howistart/howistart-hakyll/posts/elixir/1/index.md

 end
 ```

 In the snippet above, we have implemented the `Inspect` protocol for the `Portal` struct.
-The protocol expects just one function named `inspect` to be implemented.
+The protocol expects one function named `inspect` to be implemented.
 The function expects two arguments, the first is the `Portal` struct itself and the second is a set of options, which we don't care about for now.

 Then we call `inspect` multiple times, to get a text representation of both `left` and `right` doors, as well as to get a representation of the data inside the doors.
 Finally, we return a string containing the portal presentation properly aligned.

-Start another `iex` session with `iex -S mix` to see our new representation being used:
+Type `recompile()` in IEx again (or start a new IEx session) to see the new Portal representation in action:

 ```iex
 iex> Portal.Door.start_link(:orange)